gerbenzaagsma/yiddish-periodicals-germany/README.md

 This repository contains a dataset of known Yiddish newspapers and periodicals published in Germany.

 The list is based upon cataloguing and holding information from the libraries and book listed below.
-This list is a work in progress.
+The list is provided as an Excel sheet and is a work in progress.

 _Notes:_
 -